Welcoming: Arena Impulso Powerskins

 Why are swimming caps not designed to keep your hair dry?

-A big misconception people have is that caps are purely designed to keep your hair dry.
+A big misunderstanding people have is that swim caps are purely designed to keep your hair dry.
 So why does everyone think they are designed for this?
 Though some caps do keep your hair dry, it’s an added bonus as opposed to its primary purpose.
-This essentially leaves the burning question…
+So what are they for?

 Swim caps are made for a number of reasons, listed below are the key reasons to wear a swimming cap.